Bikatr7/Kudasai/README.md

 You can change your api key right after this step if you wish.

-After that you will be shown an estimated cost of translation, this is based on the number of tokens in the preprocessed text as determined by tiktoken.
+After that you will be shown an estimated cost of translation, this is based on the number of tokens in the preprocessed text as determined by tiktoken for OpenAI, and by Google for Gemini.
 Kijiku will then prompt for confirmation, run, and translate the preprocessed text and no other input is required.

 Your translated text will be stored in the output folder in the same directory as kudasai.py.